 ARRA – The American Reinvestment & Recovery Act was legalized on February 17th, 2009.
 It aimed to revolutionize many economic and social sectors including healthcare.
 Health Information Technology for Economic and Clinical Health (HITECH) Act was also one of its considerations.
-This act was in great support of the meaningful use of the electronic healthcare records (EHRs), an initiative by the Centers of Medicare and Medicaid (CMS) and the Office of National Coordinator for Health IT (ONC).
+This act was in great support of the meaningful use of the electronic healthcare records (EHRs), an initiative by the Centers for Medicare and Medicaid (CMS) and the Office of National Coordinator for Health IT (ONC).

-Its emphasis on the implementation of EHR technology throughout the USA.
+Its emphasis is on the implementation of EHR technology throughout the USA.
 Moreover, it is also in accordance with the MIPS quality measure Promoting Interoperability (PI) in which physicians use innovative methods to improve the quality of care services.
 It requires the use of certified EHR technology to provide a secure exchange of healthcare information.

 Plays an Important Role in MIPS Data Submission

-Meaningful use of EHR technology also helps physicians to efficiently submit MIPS data to CMS.
+The meaningful use of EHR technology also helps physicians to efficiently submit MIPS data to CMS.
 On the other hand, physicians using this technology can also report measures regarding value-based services to the Secretary of Health & Human Services (HHS) and get incentives.

 The Need for Meaningful Use (MU) Act